Coppin State University Summer Youth Dance Program Africa, Hip Hop, Jazz, Modern, Pilates, Yoga and more!

 Tardiness: Students are expected to arrive on time for the start of classes and rehearsals.
 In the interest of injury prevention, students who arrive ten or more minutes late for class will be asked to observe class that day.

-Tuition: Payments and registration fees are required before the first day of classes.
-Students will not be allowed to participate in classes or performances unless tuition is paid.
+Tuition: Students will not be allowed to participate in classes or performances unless tuition is paid.
+Parents have two payment options.

-Note: You are committed to a 30-week program, which requires payment both in the fall and spring sessions.
-In case of an emergency, other arrangements can be discussed, and all withdrawals from the program must be in written form hand-delivered to the dance office (you will receive a receipt and payment stop date).
+Mandatory: You are committed to a 30-week program, which requires payment both in the fall and spring sessions.
+In case of an emergency, other arrangements can be discussed, and all withdrawals from the program must be in written form hand-delivered to the dance office with a 30 day notice.
+If you withdraw in the middle of the month you will be responsible for the following months tuition.
+After withdrawing from class you will receive a receipt and payment stop release date.
+If not you will be responsible for the full year tuition.

-Spring Concert: The spring dance concert is scheduled for May 10, 2014 at 2:00 p.m. in the James Weldon Johnson Auditorium on the campus of Coppin State University (North Avenue Entrance).
+Spring Concert: The spring dance concert is scheduled for May 9, 2015 at 2:00pm (Time subject to change) in the James Weldon Johnson Auditorium on the campus of Coppin State University (North Avenue Entrance).
+Parking is $5.00 per car.

 For more information, contact Professor Coles at email@example.com or 410-951-3355 at any time.